Bhavikaa324/Shell-Scripting/README.md

 - `ps -ef` : Lists all running processes with full details.
 - `ps -ef | grep "processname"` : Searches for a specific process by name.
 - `kill <pid>` : Terminates the process with the given process ID.
 - `trap` : Defines actions to take when the script receives specific signals.
+- `logrotate` : Manages and cleans up old log files automatically.

 #### Working with files and directories:
 - `touch filename` : Creates a new empty file.